loveencounterflow/intertype/README.md

   returned `true`; testing will stop and return `false` as soon as the first non-conformant field has been encountered, if any.

-  Furthermore, in case the declaration doesn't specify an explicit `$isa` method, `$isa` will implicitly be set to test whether XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+  Furthermore, in case the declaration doesn't specify an explicit value for `$isa`, that property will implicitly be configured to test whether the respective value can have properties at all.
+When the explicit or implicit `$isa` function has returned `true`, testing will then proceed to retrieve each field's name and value and field ISA method

   For example, to declare a `temperature` datatype, one could stipulate: